 You can study Spanish for years and still maintain that pesky gringo accent.
-Eve if your grammar is perfect, if your accent is off, you’re going to have problems.
-The best case scenario is that the gringo accent will be distracting, while the worst case is that it will be so off that native speakers will not be able to understand you.
+Even if your grammar is perfect, if your accent is off, you’re going to have problems.
+The best-case scenario is that the gringo accent will be distracting, while the worst case is that it will be so off that native speakers will not be able to understand you.
 Here’s 5 ways to work on losing that accent.

 1. Work that RR

 This is one of the very hardest things for non-native Spanish speakers to master.
-Whenever you see a RR in a word, you’re got to roll it.
-It may not seem like a big deal, but it can change the meaning of a word.
+Whenever you see an RR in a word, you’re got to roll it.
+It may not seem important, but it can change the meaning of a word.
 For example, carro is a car, while caro means expensive.

 2. Do not ignore the LL

 You learn that the double L is pronounced like a Y in Spanish 1, yet it still seems to be an issue for many foreigners.
 Just like the double R, the double L is very important.
 It’s not as big as an issue when it comes to word confusion, but you just sound like such an amateur when you say “me lamo” or “cale” instead of “me YA-mo” and “Cai-YE.”
 Don’t let yourself slip up.

 3. Pronounce every letter

 This isn’t English.
 With the exception of the H, Spanish doesn’t have silent letters.
 You need to make sure you hit every single letter in every word.
 That doesn’t mean speaking at a snail’s pace, it just means not skipping over letters.
 If you do not enunciate, you sound sloppy, and you could also end up saying the wrong word.
 For example, cargar means to charge, while cagar means to shit.
 You skip that R, and you’ve just significantly altered the meaning of your sentence.